Mirissa Travel Guide: What to See, Do, and Know Before You Go

 Surfing and Water Activities

-Mirissa offers beginner to intermediate surf.
+Mirissa offers beginner to intermediate surfing.

 If you want bigger, more consistent waves, head west toward Weligama or east toward Hiriketiya.